rmauger/mORS/README.md

   * Not identifying roman numerals if appearing with a paragraph & subparagraph (e.g. "(d)(A)(i)" or "(C)(i)(I)")
   * Heights of sections may not be correct if resizing window horizontally (can fix with "collapse all")
   * Stylesheets don't update/stay right on non-active page when changing Oregon Law source (can fix by refreshing page or "remove stylesheet" + "add stylesheet")
-  * Issues with generating table of contents where title heading isn't the same as the title itself.
-Can take 1.5 min+ to run search & generate page.

 ## Planned features:
   * TODO: #11 Redo how collapse works to avoid resizing issues.